Erasmus Mundus: Global Studies (EMGS)

 The continuous quality of the programme is assured through a constant evaluation process by its students, and alumni, the teaching and administrative personnel, as well as by external review.

-During the welcome speech at an Erasmus Mundus Conference “Mastering Joint Excellence” held in Brussels at the end of June the EU Commissioner for Education, Culture, Youth and Sport, Patricia Reilly highlighted the EMGS programme as one out of two Erasmus Mundus success stories.
+During the welcome speech at an Erasmus Mundus Conference “Mastering Joint Excellence” held in Brussels at the end of June 2016 a member of the Cabinet of Tibor Navracsics', Commissioner for Education, Culture, Youth and Sport, Patricia Reilly highlighted the EMGS programme as one out of two Erasmus Mundus success stories.